suikan4github/stm32-defects/README.md

 ### How to reproduce
  1. Clone this repository
- 2. Import the project "d004-nucleo-h743-i2c" from git repository to the CubeIDE workspace.
+ 2. Import the project demo program ( see above table ) from git repository to the CubeIDE workspace.
  3. Build and run on Nucleo H743.
 Do not mount any I2C device.

  In this hardware setup, there is no I2C device.
 Thus, any I2C master access cause NAK response